ploomber/jupysql/doc/user-guide/testing-columns.md

 %sqlcmd test --table writer --column year_of_death --less-than 2000
 ```

 Because both William Shakespeare and Bertold Brecht died before the year 2000, this command will return True.

 However, if we were to run:

 ```{code-cell} ipython3
 :tags: [raises-exception]
 %sqlcmd test --table writer --column year_of_death --greater 1700
 ```

-We see that a value that failed our test was William Shakespeare, as he was born in 1616.
+We see that a value that failed our test was William Shakespeare, as he died in 1616.

 We can also pass several comparator arguments to test: